Barbara Johns

 Elizabeth Jennings Graham

-Almost a century before Rosa Parks became known for desegregatiing the Mongomery bus system, Elizabeth Jennings Grahm desegregated the private NYC streetcars.
-Elizabeth Grahm was born free in 1827.
-She was a teacher who started the first African-American kindergarten in New Yourk City.
-It was in her home and operated until her death in 1901.… Continue reading Elizabeth Jennings Graham
+Elizabeth Jennings Graham 1827 – 1901 Almost a century before Rosa Parks became known for desegregating the Montgomery bus system, Elizabeth Jennings Graham desegregated the private NYC streetcars.
+Elizabeth Graham was born free in 1827.
+She was a teacher who started the first African-American kindergarten in New York City.
+It was in her home and… Continue reading Elizabeth Jennings Graham